ubcctf/ubcctf.github.io/_posts/2024-02-09-flipper-zero.md

 title: "Public Safety Canada wants to ban the Flipper Zero: help us stop them"
 date: 2024-02-09T22:19:31-08:00
 author: lf-
-co-authors: Dontmindme
+co-authors: [Dontmindme, argonaut0]
 ---

-With contributions from the rest of Maple Bacon
+With contributions from all of Maple Bacon.

 ## Background